lumamontes/dev-portfolio/src/content/posts/en/local-first-legend-state.md

 publishedAt: 2025-05-25
 description: "Learn how to implement a Local-First app with Legend State, a powerful state management library for React."
 isPublish: false
-lang: "br"
+lang: "en"
+tags: ["react-native", "state-management", "local-first", "legend-state", "offline", "sync", "tutorial"]
 ---

 ***If you want to jump straight to the code, this [repository here](https://github.com/lumamontes/local-first-legend-state) contains an API and an Expo app that implement everything discussed in this article:***

 Local-First is a very popular concept in modern app development that provides a great user experience.
-In practice, it’s pretty straightforward: all actions are "cached" locally before being synced with the backend, allowing the app to work even offline.
+In practice, it's pretty straightforward: all actions are "cached" locally before being synced with the backend, allowing the app to work even offline.

 ## The Challenges of Local-First